Zions Bancorporation, N.A. research snapshot

 Trend status

-Positive trend, near the 52-week high
+Positive longer-term trend, consolidating below the July high

-Data cutoff (updated weekly)
+Data cutoff (updated monthly)

 Informational use only.
 This page is not investment advice.